sevarac/deepnetts-communityedition/README.md

 and then run one of these:

 ```
-mvn exec:java -Dexec.mainClass=deepnetts.examples.IrisClassification
+mvn exec:java -Dexec.mainClass=deepnetts.examples.IrisFlowersClassifier
 ```

 or

 ```
-java -cp target/deepnetts-examples-1.1-SNAPSHOT.jar deepnetts.examples.IrisClassification
+java -cp target/deepnetts-examples-1.1-SNAPSHOT.jar deepnetts.examples.IrisFlowersClassifier
 ```

-will result in this [IrisClassification console output](deepnetts-examples/console-outputs/IrisClassification-example.log).
+will result in this [IrisFlowersClassifier console output](deepnetts-examples/console-outputs/IrisFlowersClassifier-example.log).
 You can find the console outputs of the other examples [here](./deepnetts-examples/console-outputs).